Matrix models and stochastic growth in Donaldson-Thomas theory: Donaldson-Thomas theory and symmetric function measures on partitions

 \subsection{Affine space}

 The partition function of Donaldson-Thomas theory in the simplest case of the Calabi-Yau threefold $ \mathbb{C} ^{3}$ is given by the MacMahon function

 where we choose a string coupling constant $g_s$ such that the quantum parameter $q\equiv {\,\mathrm{e}}\,^{-g_s}$ satisfies $|q|<1$.
 This is the generating function for plane partitions \cite{MacMahon,Stanley}.
 They correspond to pointlike instantons, or D0-branes, in the D6-brane gauge theory on $\mathbb{C}^3$, with charge equal to the number of boxes in the plane partition.
 Each plane partition is equivalent to a monomial ideal which corresponds to an ideal sheaf on $\mathbb{C}^3$.
+On the other hand, the topological string partition function in this case is $Z_{\rm top}^{\mathbb{C}^3}(q)= M(q)^{1/2}$; in general the relation between the two generating functions in the large radius chamber is given by~\cite{MNOP,MOOP} \beq Z^X_{\rm DT}(q,Q)= M(q)^{\chi(X)/2}\, Z_{\rm top}^X(q,Q) \ , \eeq where $\chi(X)$ is the topological Euler character of $X$; in the present case we use the convention $\chi(\IC^3)=1$.